-Fast forward seven years – this same young lady announced to her surprised mother that she wanted to take maths GCSE (the public exams English schoolchildren take at 16).
-With the help of a tutor and a short but intense period of self-motivated hard work, Cathy’s daughter came out of the exam “all smiles”.
-(She’ll have had her results last week – I’m sure she did well.)
+Fast forward nine years – this same young lady announced to her surprised mother that she wanted to sit maths GCSE (the public exams English schoolchildren take at around age 16).
+With the help of a tutor and a short but intense period of self-motivated hard work, Cathy’s daughter passed the exam with a B.

 I wonder how differently that story might have turned out – for the young woman, and her whole family – if Cathy had persisted in requiring her daughter to study maths in a way that wasn’t working for her, back when she was eight?

 Two of Cathy’s children struggled with reading because of dyslexia.
 Her son who came to the conference was one of them.
 He spoke appreciatively of the many hours his parents had spent reading aloud to him during his childhood.